bsmith89/strain-corr/doc/manuscript/manuscript.md

 ### StrainPGC

-We estimated gene content for each strain with StrainPGC v0.1.0, providing the list of species marker genes from the MIDASDB, the strain pure sets derived from StrainFacts, and pangenome profiles from MIDAS as the three inputs.
+For each species we estimated gene content across strains with StrainPGC v0.1.0, providing the three required inputs:
+(1) the list of species marker gene IDs from the MIDASDB, (2) the strain pure sets derived from StrainFacts, and (3) pangenome profiles from MIDAS as the three inputs.

 StrainPGC estimates the depth of each species in each sample as the